GreenArrow Email Software Documentation

 You will need your GreenArrow repository access key, which is a 16-character hexadecimal number.
 This is provided with your license.

-Run this command on any Supported Linux Distribution:
+Run this command on any Supported Linux Distribution, substituting your repository access key for the 0000000000000000 shown here:

 ruby -e "$(curl -fsSL http://git.drh.net/pub/install_greenarrow_packages)" \